 Cooking Instructions Potato Gratin

-- On low heat let it simmer for about 20 minutes until potatoes are soft.
+– On low heat let simmer for about 20 minutes until potatoes have softened but are not 100% done.

-- Grease a fire proof form with butter.
+– Grease a fire proof pan with butter (size used: lasagne pan).

-- Mix heavy cream with grated cheese, add some salt an pepper (if you want add 2 garlic cloves, crushed).
+– Mix heavy cream with grated cheese, add some salt and pepper (if you like add 2 crushed garlic cloves).

-- Pour cheese-cream mix on top and add some more grated cheese on top.
+– Cover potatoes with the cheese-cream mix, sprinkle some grated cheese on top.

-- Pre-heat oven to 375F (200 C) and bake potatoes for about 15 minutes until the surface is slightly golden brown.
+– Bake potatoes for about 15 minutes until the surface is slightly golden brown.